|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 PSPB 6238.
 Publishing Special Projects.
 1 Credit.

 Students work on management, strategy, marketing, and operations of the GW Journal of Ethics in Publishing and other publishing projects.
 In groups and individually, students oversee marketing, strategy, and operations for actual projects.
-Restricted to MPS in the field of publishing program.
+Restricted to students in the MPS in publishing program.

 PSPB 6251.
 Fundamentals of Electronic Publishing.
 2 Credits.